Italy-Adriacost

 Rosaflamingo, Greater flamingo (Phoenicopterus roseus)

-I continue to the neighboring reserve "FOCE DELL'ISONZO"
+I continue to the neighbouring reserve "FOCE DELL'ISONZO"

 This reserve runs mostly along the river Isonzo on one side, and on the other side lies the Adriatic Sea.
 So you have two different habitats.
-There is a very interesting information center here with a nice secure car park.
+There is a very interesting information centre here with a nice secure car park.
 I got all the information you asked for right away.
-It is very well informed here in English as well as some German.
+It is very well-informed here in English as well as some German.
 There are two hiking routes here, one takes about 1 hour and the long one about 3 hours.
-On the way there are various opportunities to take photos in a shelter or beautifully built bird watching huts.
+On the way, there are various opportunities to take photos in a shelter or beautifully built bird watching huts.
 I started right away with the long tour along the Adriatic Sea and then ran the shorter one around the lagoons.
 The reserve is known for its large population of Curlew.
 That was the case!
-Lots of duck species and lots of little egrets.
+Lots of duck species and numerous little egrets.
 Below you can see the bird species I have photographed.

 Krickente, Eurasian teal (Anas crecca)